 In addition to our Interest Groups we have a Monthly Meeting for all members as well as other events and outings that members can sign up for.
 They're a good opportunity to meet people from other groups and to learn about new things.

 Our Monthly Meetings are held during the Autumn and Spring terms plus one meeting in the Summer Term and we encourage our members to attend regularly if they can.
-These meetings are usually held on the third Wednesday of the month in the afternoon, starting from 2pm with coffee/tea.
-The meetings are currently held at RALLI HALL, 81 Denmark Villas, Hove, BN3 3TH.
+These meetings are normally held on the third Wednesday of the month in the afternoon, starting from 2pm with coffee/tea when we can meet in person.
+For some years the meetings have been held at RALLI HALL, 81 Denmark Villas, Hove, BN3 3TH.
 The hall is disabled accessible, with disabled toilet and a hearing loop.
 Members socialise over coffee and have time to browse the information tables to find out 'what's on' and to sign up for new groups, educational visits etc.

 There is then usually an illustrated talk by an invited speaker, an expert in his or her field, starting at 2.30pm.
 We arrange excellent speakers on a wide variety of interesting subjects.
 Sometimes we organise some other activity rather than a speaker, especially at the end of the Spring Term.
 For example in March 2019 we enjoyed an afternoon of 'do-it-yourself' entertainment by our own members which included poetry readings, stand-up comedy, fiddle tunes and more.